Observation of Shear Strain in Ion-Implanted Diamond Substrate and Diamond Nanophotonic Structures: Results and Discussion

 Improving the photon collection efficiency is essential for quantum sensing \cite{mccloskey2020enhanced} and quantum network \cite{ruf2021quantum} applications.
 The readout fidelity determines the sensitivity as well as the spin-spin entanglement generation rate based on single-photon detection.
 The $n_{avg}$ and the contrast ($C$) determine the readout fidelity ($\mathcal{F}$) \cite{barry2020sensitivity},

-The average number of photons collected per NV$^-$ center per measurement is denoted by $n_{\mathrm{avg}}$.
+The average number of photons collected per NV-center per measurement is denoted by $n_{\mathrm{avg}}$.
 Improving the readout fidelity necessitates increasing $n_{\mathrm{avg}}$, which is directly enhanced by the photon collection efficiency.
-Figure \ref{fig2-0} shows the simulated readout fidelity as a function of $n_{\mathrm{avg}}$ for both a single NV$^-$ center and an ensemble of NV$^-$ centers.
+Figure~\ref{fig2-0} presents the readout fidelity as a function of $n_{\mathrm{avg}}$ for both a single NV-center and an ensemble of NV-centers.
+To obtain a reasonable estimate of the average photon counts, a readout duration of $300$~ns is considered for this analysis.
 The high refractive index of diamond (approximately 2.41) causes total internal reflection confinement, preventing photons from being efficiently collected.
 The calculated collection efficiencies for photons emitted directly through the $\{100\}$ diamond surface are 3.7$\%$ and 10.4$\%$ for air and oil-immersion objectives, respectively, with numerical apertures of 0.95 and 1.49 \cite{barry2020sensitivity}.
 Modifying the diamond surface is helpful in increasing photon collection efficiency.

+For the fabrication of diamond nanopillars, a CVD-grown single-crystal diamond with a (100) surface orientation and a low concentration of NV-centers was used.
+To evaluate the performance of the nanophotonic structures, three-dimensional finite-difference time-domain (3D-FDTD) simulations were carried out to determine the optimal dimensions of the diamond nanopillars for enhanced light collection efficiency \cite{marseglia2018bright,mccloskey2020enhanced}.\\ Considering a single NV-center whose symmetry axis is oriented with respect to the laboratory frame by the polar and azimuthal angles $\theta$ and $\phi$, respectively \cite{reuschel2022vector,zhu2024visualized}, the unit vector along the NV-axis can be expressed as